LightLink Protocol: Deep Dive

 Hummingbird's novel design allows LightLink to scale Ethereum efficiently and transparently while maintaining security.
 This is achieved by providing provable data availability and correctness via Celestia's Blobstream data availability oracle on layer one and provable state execution via our on-chain MIPS EVM.

-Hummingbird will transform LightLink chains into Optimistic Rollups.
+Hummingbird will transform LightLink into a chain leveraging Optimium architecture.
 Merging the features of LightLink, with security of Ethereum.
 To achieve this we had to create a novel rollups system instead of just forking Optimism engine – like so many others do.

 The upcoming system will maintain LightLinks high speed, ultra low transaction fees and best-in-class enterprise features.
 While also ensuring: the correctness of Layer 2 is provable on Layer 1, that Layer 2 transactions can't be censored, and that the network data is provably available.